swikars1/email-core-backend/README.md

 Subscription object consist of `WEBHOOK_BASE_URL`, if webhook url is changed later or if ngrok is restarted need to the following steps:

-- Remove all values of that user from elasticseach `subscriptions` index.
+- Remove all old values of that user from elasticsearch `subscriptions` index.
 - Refresh the page to create new subscriptions in the microsoft server and in local.